zhinst/zhinst-toolkit/docs/source/start/index.rst

 Install from source
 -------------------

-Clone the :mod:`zhinst-toolkit` repository from the GitHub repository [here](https://github.com/zhinst/zhinst-toolkit) and install the package from source.
+Clone the :mod:`zhinst-toolkit` repository from the `GitHub repository
+<https://github.com/zhinst/zhinst-toolkit>`_ and install the package from
+source.

 .. code:: bash